tghaleb/comandante/docs/index.md

 ...
 ```

-Which creates accessors on both the instance on the `Config` module.
+Which creates accessors on both the instance and on the `Config` module.
-And you get pass a yaml config file to initialize instance like so:
+And you can pass a yaml config file to initialize the instance like so:

 ```crystal
 Config.initialize("config.yaml")